Redislabs-Solution-Architects/terraform-aws-redis-enterprise-example/README.md

 ## Getting Started:
 Now that you have terraform and ansible installed you can get started provisioning your RE cluster on AWS using terraform modules.

-Since creating a Redis Enterprise cluster from scratch takes many components (VPC, DNS, Nodes, and creating the cluster via REST API) it is best to break these up into invidivual `terraform modules`.
+Since creating a Redis Enterprise cluster from scratch takes many components (VPC, DNS, Nodes, and creating the cluster via REST API) it is best to break these up into indivual `terraform modules`.
 That way if a user already has a pre-existing VPC, they can utilize their existing VPC instead of creating a brand new one.

 There are two important files to understand. `modules.tf` and `terraform.tfvars.example`.
 * `modules.tf` contains the following: